Phyllotopsis nidulans: Similar species

-Phyllotopsis subnidulans, found in the eastern US, is similar in appearance to P. nidulans.
-The former species can be distinguished by a deeper orange color, thinner gills with wider inter-gill spacing, and curved to sausage-shaped spores.
+Phyllotopsis subnidulans, found in the eastern United States, is similar in appearance.
+It can be distinguished by a deeper orange color, thinner gills with wider inter-gill spacing, and curved to sausage-shaped spores.
 Other similar species include Lentinellus ursinusus, Crepidotus mollis, Panus rudis, Panus conchatus, and Pleurotus ostreatus.

 Habitat and distribution

 Fruit bodies grow singly or in overlapping clusters on dead wood.
 Phyllotopsis nidulans is widely distributed in temperate regions of the Northern Hemisphere.
 Its range extends north to Alaska, and includes Costa Rica, where it has been recorded in the Talamanca mountains and on the Poas Volcano.
 In Asia, it has been recorded in Korea.